Dynamics of the absolute period foliation of a stratum of holomorphic 1-forms

 \section{Pairs of splittings}

-In this section, we give a criterion for presenting a holomorphic $1$-form as a connected sum with a torus in multiple ways.
-Our constructions are similar in spirit to the connected sum constructions for holomorphic $1$-forms in $\Om\cM_2(2)$ studied in \cite{CM:non-ergodic} and \cite{McM:SL2R}. \\
+This section focuses on holomorphic $1$-forms in a stratum component that can presented as a connected sum with a torus.
+Our goal is to show that any two such holomorphic $1$-forms with the same area are related by a finite sequence of moves as follows.
+In each move, we choose a presentation as a connected sum, keep the torus fixed, and change the complementary holomorphic $1$-form while preserving its area.
+Our main tool will be a criterion for presenting a holomorphic $1$-form as a connected sum in two different ways.
+In a later section, we will prove our main theorems using stronger versions of this goal obtained by combining the results of Sections \ref{sec:leaves} and \ref{sec:pair}. \\

-\paragraph{\bf Splittings.} Recall that a splitting of $(X,\om)$ is a pair of homologous saddle connections $\al^\pm$ on $(X,\om)$ that form a figure-eight at a zero $Z$ of $\om$, such that \begin{enumerate} \item the counterclockwise angle around $Z$ from the end of $\al^-$ to the end of $\al^+$ is $2\pi$; \item one of the connected components of $X \sm (\al^+ \cup \al^-)$ is a cylinder. \end{enumerate} The pair $\al^\pm$ gives a presentation of $(X,\om)$ as a connected sum with a torus, by splitting $(X,\om)$ into a holomorphic $1$-form of genus $g-1$ and a flat torus.
-Let $\times$ be the cross-product on $\C \cong \R^2$.
-Given $z,w \in \C$, the cross-product $z \times w$ is the signed area of the parallelogram spanned by $z$ and $w$, and is given by \be z \times w = \im(\ol{z}w) . \ee
+\paragraph{\bf Splittings.} Recall from Section \ref{sec:surgery} that a splitting of $(X,\om)$ is a pair of homologous saddle connections $\al^\pm$ on $(X,\om)$ that form a figure-eight at a zero $Z$ of $\om$, such that \begin{enumerate} \item the counterclockwise angle around $Z$ from the end of $\al^-$ to the end of $\al^+$ is $2\pi$; \item one of the connected components of $X \sm (\al^+ \cup \al^-)$ is a cylinder $C$. \end{enumerate} We will refer to $C$ as the {\em associated cylinder} of $\al^\pm$.
+The homology class in $H_1(X;\Z)$ represented by $\al^\pm$ is denoted $[\al^\pm]$.
+Slitting $(X,\om)$ along $\al^{\pm}$ and regluing the sides of the slits gives a holomorphic $1$-form of genus $g-1$ and a flat torus.
+For $z,w \in \C$, the signed area of the parallelogram spanned by $z$ and $w$ is given by $\im(\ol{z}w)$.